TheLissandra1/Nest-of-Lisa/Analysis_DeepDecomRetinex.md

 ### Q5.1 What is the datatype of output of DecomNet, R and L(Low light illumination)?
 * A: R is the output image contains 3 channel, and L is the output image contains 1 channel.
 They will be transported as inputs to RelightNet (EnhanceNet) in the next step.

-### Q6.
-How the loss function is designed?
-* A: Loss = Loss of reconstruction + loss of invariable reflectance + loss of illumination smoothness.
-     Loss of invariable reflectance = the

 ### Q7.
 What is the structure-aware total variation loss in obtaining the illumination map?
 How does the loss work?
 * A: The author propose a structure-aware total variation constraint for deep image decomposition.
 By mitigating the effect of total variation at the places where gradients